-The Waste-to-Energy plant is environmentally-friendly and efficient
+The waste-to-energy plant is environmentally friendly and efficient

 Emissions in line with the environmental permit

-The Waste-to-Energy plant is equipped with a high-efficiency, multi-phase flue gas treatment system, which ensures that any impurities found in the flue gases being discharged into the air are well below the emission limits specified in the environmental permit.
+The waste-to-energy plant is equipped with a high-efficiency multiphase flue gas treatment system, which ensures that any impurities found in the flue gases being discharged into the air are well below the emission limits specified in the environmental permit.

-Waste-to-Energy plant annual emissions (kg)
+Waste-to-energy plant, annual emissions in 2022 (kg)

 Noise, odour and dust